ErPournima56/Fix-It-Fast-Embedded-Debugging-Tips/How I Debug Embedded Firmware with  Just a Serial Terminal/README.md

    - Select the correct COM PORT ( check it from Device Manager )

 ## ✅ Why Use a Serial Terminal for Debugging?
-      ✔ Works on Any MCU with UART
+      ✔ Works in Any MCU with UART
       ✔ No Extra Cost (No JTAG/SWD needed)
       ✔ Quick Field Debugging
       ✔ Lightweight & Effective